shamanec/GADS/README.md

 2. You can use MongoDB Compass or another tool to access the db if needed.

 ### Setup the GADS UI
-Download the latest release and the appropriate [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) release or clone the latest main code from both repos.
+Clone the project and the [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) code from both repos.

 #### Setup config.json
 1. Open the `config.json` file.
 2. Change the `gads_host_address` value to the IP of the host machine.
 3. Change the `gads_port` value to the port you wish the service to run on - default is 10000.
 4. Change the `mongo_db` value to the IP address and port of the MongoDB instance.
 Example: `192.168.1.2:32771`
+5. If you are registering devices to Selenium Grid via providers, you can visualize the grid directly in the UI - change `selenium_grid_instance` to the instance url, e.g. `http://192.168.1.6:4444` and access it via the UI

 #### Start the GADS UI
 1. Open terminal and execute `go build .` in the main project folder